charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Boeing
 1. Just adjusting to working in a remote setting and surprisingly a very fast-paced environment
-2. Full-stack development at a very fast rate, within first few weeks thrown into project with 3 weeks to build, deploy and then continue to maintain
+2. **Full-stack development at a very fast rate, within first few weeks thrown into project with 3 weeks to build, deploy and then continue to maintain**
 3. Internal communication issues
 	1. Internal clients that had not heard about the application until after we had built it and had a lot of concerns/issues
 	2. Big company internal conflicts/politics

 ###### Angel Oak
-1. Importance of good company culture and team members
+1. **Importance of good company culture and team members**
 	1. Smaller IT team, lots of other veterans there
 	2. Everyone was very helpful, collaborative, future-focused
-2. Integrating API into a larger pipeline and working with a large existing codebase
+2. **Integrating API into a larger pipeline, working with Azure solutions (Functions, blob storage, etc.) and working with a large existing codebase**
 3. Machine learning in practice, OCR, etc.
 4. Modularization and importance of Test Driven Development

 ###### Military
 1. Discipline and poise
 2. Leadership and prioritization skills
-3. Accountability and initiative
+3. **Accountability and initiative**
 	1. Taking responsibility for my mistakes and that of my soldiers
-	2. Initiative in building future of unit as a younger member
+	2. **Overcoming complacency and apathy
-		1. Overcoming complacency and apathy
+	3. Initiative in building future of unit as a younger member**
 		2. Leading/assisting in campaigns for recruitment and marketing
 4. Again, adapting to changes in orders and difficult communication quickly
 	1. Make it happen mentality